• Me

 “What happened?”

-They spoke of walking into the house, they had just gotten there, picturing Gus’s face, and they were in the garage, I asked them to describe, the space.
+They spoke of walking into the house, they had just gotten there, picturing Gus’s face, as there was a freeze over his eyes, so was it cold?
+They were in the garage, I asked them to describe, the space.
 “Her sister…” walked through the door.
 They were still downstairs, as if they had just walked in.
 “Started acting strange.”

 “Yeah…”